KainosSoftwareLtd/aws-api-gateway-demo/README.md

 ### EC2
 Two EC2 instances are created one for each microservice.
 Defined by `food-microservice.tf` and `customer-microservice.tf`.
+Java is upgraded to version 1.8.0 on each instance and .jar files containing respective microservices are provisioned from the local machine.

+### RDS
+Microservices connect to a PostgreSQL database created before EC2 instances.

 ### API Gateway
 Currently API Gateway is brought up only to reflect current endpoints in the backend API.